spoorey/az-web-crawler/Readme.md

 These scripts work by first fetching all the required data using aargauerzeitung's json api.
 Then these articles are matched with a part of the html vector graphic in `data/map.html`, and a color is calculated based on the amount of articles per municipality.
 These colors are then displayed on the html map using javascript.
-Due to the massive amount of articles for the city of Aarau, it is not included in the visualization.
+Due to the massive amount of articles for the cities of Aarau, Brugg and Baden, they are not included in the visualization.
+This can be changed in `config.py`.

 ## Running the script
 It is recommended to use anaconda to run the script.
 An anaconda environment is included in the repository.